-Further details concerning the men represented on the panels are to be found in the Dewsbury War Book, a leather bound volume, tooled in gold leaf, this was commissioned by the then County Borough Council.
+Further details concerning the men represented on the panels are to be found in the Dewsbury Roll of Honour, a leather bound volume, tooled in gold leaf, this was commissioned by the then County Borough Council.

 It is anticipated that the regular bulletins, published on the approximate date of the fatality, will generate a digitised database honouring the Fallen and available for consultation on line by future generations.

-Additionally Dewsbury produced two winners of the Victoria Cross
+Additionally Dewsbury produced two men who were awarded the Victoria Cross

 - Private Horace Waller

 Naturally there must of been other recipients of other Gallantry Awards and the committee is keen to hear from the relatives of these men concerning details of these awards.